 Things to know, or to look out for, when analysing XRT data.
-See also the SDC XRT Digest Page which links to various useful documents and the XRT threads page for step-by-step guides to analysing the data.
+See also the XRT threads page for step-by-step guides to analysing the data.

 See also the XRT Science analysis digest page